GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 - The _immutable fragment tree_,
 represents the output of (and input to) the layout constraint algorithm.
 - _Property trees_, which represent the transform, clip, effect,
-and scroll hierarchy of a web document, and are used throughout the pipeline.
+and scroll hierarchies of a web document, and are used throughout the pipeline.
-- _Display lists and paint chunks_, are the inputs to the raster and layerization algorithms.
+- _Display lists and paint chunks_ are the inputs to the raster and layerization algorithms.
-- _Compositor frames_, containing surfaces, render surfaces,
+- _Compositor frames_ encapsulate surfaces, render surfaces,
 and GPU texture tiles that are used to draw using the GPU.

 Before walking through these data structures, I want to show the following simple example